jwbargsten/snex/README.md

 - Empty lines after the start and before the end are removed.
 - _A snippet name is mandatory._
 - You can also overwrite the `lang` config to use a different language for this snippet.
+- The snippet `name` is sanitized to prevent malicious code to overwrite arbitrary files on your system.

 ## Setup